Here is a little short story for ya':

 The last days of 2009

 As 2009 winds down and we make way for a new year I probably got my last day of fishing in.
 At least I got out for a couple of hours anyway.
 I spent the morning duck hunting with not too much success and I wish I would have just fished all day.
+I decided to go over to Percy Priest Lake because it is one of my favorite places to fish in the winter and very early spring.

 I put in at Fate Sanders Marina at noon and ran down about two miles and got out a #5 Shad Rap in crawfish color (a long-time Priest stand-by) and worked down a deeper rock bank just off the channel.
 The water temp was 46 degrees and I was sitting in about 15 feet of water throwing in close to the bank and sloooowly working it back.
 This tactic is a decent way to start in these conditions.
 Man the wind was whipping in on this bank.
 It ain't easy chunking a Shad Rap in 20 mph winds, I promise.
 Even if it is somewhat blowing toward where your casting every other cast lands about twenty feet from where you throw.
 No luck on this bank not even a hit.
+Because I haven't been out in a while I wanted to try a couple different things and a couple of places I usually don't fish this time of year.

 Normally I fish down closer to the damn in the winter because I prefer to fish the clearer water.
 Plus when it gets into like February if we get a couple of warm days the lake can get very crowded in the upper end.
 Some days it's like bumper boats, lol.
 I had it all to myself this day except for the guys that were fishing Mike's Sunday Morning tournament.

 My next stop was a shallower pocket of the main lake.
 Sometimes with some sunshine you can hit these shallow rocky pockets and rack up with a lipless crankbait.
 I worked all around the pocket working a new Xcalibur XR-25 Rattlebait.
 Most people think the only way to fish a lipless crank is to burn it and cover water, but in the winter I think they really get overlooked.
 For shallow banks you can crawl it along the bottom and induce a reaction strike from lethargic fish.
+But apparently not in this spot!

 I worked on out to the point where the pocket drops off into deeper water and decided to turn the corner and parallel the bluff bank with a suspending Spro McStick suspending jerk bait in Table Rock Shad color.
 As soon as I turned the corner I threw the jerk up against the broken rock at the end of the bluff and twitched it a couple of times and paused and there was a heavy feel on my line.
 I set the hook and reeled in my first fish of the day.
 A largemouth about 13".
 I continued along throwing the jerkbait and caught 2 Kentucky Spots when I got to where the bluff ended and the broken rock began.
 Every one was about the same size.
 I found that the most effective cadence seemed to be a jerk-pause-pause-jerk-pause-pause-jerk and every fish grabbed it when it was on the pause. most times the key to a jerk bait is finding the cadence.
 I generally start with a jerk-jerk-pause-jerk-jerk-pause and vary it till I find what works best that day.